 Zara Aina launched its first official residency in Antananarivo, Madagascar in 2013.
 On that pilot trip, a team of ten American volunteer artists and teachers spent a month living with a Malagasy Youth Company of 14 middle school students, engaging in a cultural exchange and building and rehearsing a show based on a Malagasy folktale.
 The children performed all over Antananarivo, and also took their show on the road, touring it to rural communities.

 Following this first residency, our Malagasy facilitators continued to work with our students after school multiple times a week throughout the year, building and rehearsing new shows and providing English lessons.
-In the meantime, we raised money to keep the children in school and as long as they participated in Zara Aina activities we paid their tuition expenses.
+In the meantime, we raised money to pay tuition expenses, as long as children agreed to stay in school and continuing participating in Zara Aina activities.
 Thus, our Zara Aina Youth Company was born.

-Zara Aina’s relationship with UNICEF was strengthened when we were hired to use our theatrical storytelling work to educate communities about Madagascar’s polio crisis in a new and unique way.
-We have embarked on a four-phase project that includes training Malagasy artists from every region of the country in our pedagogy.
-We also sent our American and Malagasy facilitators to different regions to create performances that help spread the word about the importance of vaccination and to empower the Malagasy people to combat the crisis themselves: to become personal sellers, ambassadors and mobilizers for their communities.
+Also in 2015, Zara Aina’s relationship with UNICEF was strengthened when we were hired to use our theatrical storytelling work to educate communities about Madagascar’s polio crisis in a new and unique way.
+We embarked on a four-phase project that included training Malagasy artists from every region of the country in our pedagogy.
+We also sent our American and Malagasy facilitators to different regions to create performances that helped spread the word about the importance of vaccination and empowered the Malagasy people to combat the crisis themselves: to become ambassadors and mobilizers for their communities.

 as told by Artistic Director Lucas Caleb Rooney